 Campus visitors, volunteers, vendors, and contractors must abide by the general health and hygiene rules outlined in this policy.
-In addition to the requirements listed below, the university has created an information page for campus visitors, volunteers, vendors and contractors at https://www.ucf.edu/coronavirus/resources-for-visitors-vendors-contractors/.
-The university expects all such persons to abide by the following:
+Specifically, the university expects campus visitors, volunteers, vendors, contractors, and employees of contractors to abide by the following:

-a.
+- a.
 Individuals should not come to campus if they have tested positive for COVID-19, even if they are asymptomatic, until such time as they are cleared to return to normal activities.
-Additionally, no individual should come to campus:

-- if they are ill, or are experiencing symptoms of COVID-19, or - if any person living in the same residence has tested positive for COVID-19 or is sick with or experiencing COVID-19 symptoms, or - for the advised period after close contact with a person who has tested positive for COVID-19 or is ill with COVID-19 symptoms, or https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html.
-Contractors are required to ensure that their employees are not reporting to a campus worksite if the employee is ill (including has tested positive for COVID-19, even if asymptomatic) or experiencing symptoms of COVID-19 or if any person living in the same residence is sick with COVID-19 symptoms b.
-Individuals coming to campus for contracted work, volunteer service, or other purposes must complete a symptom-checker each day that they come to campus.
-The symptom-checker will be available online at https://ucf.service-now.com/self checker?id=public.
-If the individual answers YES to any of the screening questions, the individual should not report or come to campus.

-- until released by a healthcare provider or a public health official after receiving a positive COVID-19 test result, even if asymptomatic, or - for the period advised by a healthcare provider or public health official while waiting for COVID-19 test results.
+No individual should come to campus: - if they are ill, or are experiencing symptoms of COVID-19, or - if any person living in the same residence has tested positive for COVID-19 or is sick with or experiencing COVID-19 symptoms, or - for the advised period after close contact with a person who has tested positive for COVID-19 or is ill with COVID-19 symptoms, or - until released by a healthcare provider or a public health official after receiving a positive COVID-19 test result, even if asymptomatic, or - for the period advised by a healthcare provider or public health official while waiting for COVID-19 test results.